joshuamegnauth54/read-engaging-awesome-documents/awesome_docs.md

 The lists below aren't in any particular orders.

-Some of the texts may capriciously disappear from the links below.
-Almost everything is mirrored at multiple locations which thus means they're easy to find again.
+Some of the links may capriciously disappear.
+Most of the textbooks are mirrored at multiple locations which thus means they're easy to find again.
 You may submit a pull request or issue with new links if the original changes.

 ## C and C++